Zoe Ball

-Zoe Louise Ball (born 23 November 1970) is a British radio and television presenter.
-She was the first female host of both Radio 1 Breakfast and The Radio 2 Breakfast Show for the BBC, and presented the 1990s children's show Live & Kicking, alongside Jamie Theakston from 1996–1999.
+Zoe Louise Ball (born 23 November 1970) is a British broadcaster and presenter.
+She was the first female host of the Radio 1 and Radio 2 breakfast shows for the BBC, and in 2024 was confirmed as the second-highest paid BBC presenter after Gary Lineker.

+In 2018, Ball was announced as the new host of The Radio 2 Breakfast Show and took over from Chris Evans in January 2019, before stepping down from the programme in December 2024.

-Ball was a contestant in the third series of Strictly Come Dancing.
+Ball presented the children's show Live & Kicking, alongside Jamie Theakston, from 1996 to 1999.
+In 2005, she was a contestant in the third series of Strictly Come Dancing.
 Following this, in 2011 she replaced Claudia Winkleman as host of the BBC Two spin-off show Strictly Come Dancing: It Takes Two until her departure in 2021.
 Ball also hosted the Strictly Come Dancing Live Tour in 2011 and 2015.

-In 2018, Ball was announced as the new The Radio 2 Breakfast Show host and took over from Chris Evans in January 2019.